Exact trigonometric values: Trigonometric numbers

+(Conversely, the real part of any root of unity is a trigonometric number.)
 Since the root of unity is a root of the polynomial x^{n} − 1, it is algebraic.
 Since the trigonometric number is the average of the root of unity and its complex conjugate, and algebraic numbers are closed under arithmetic operations, every trigonometric number is algebraic.
 The minimal polynomials of trigonometric numbers can be explicitly enumerated.
 In contrast, by the Lindemann–Weierstrass theorem, the sine or cosine of any non-zero algebraic number is always transcendental.

-The real part of any root of unity is a trigonometric number.
 By Niven's theorem, the only rational trigonometric numbers are 0, 1, −1, 1/2, and −1/2.

 Constructibility

 An angle can be constructed with a compass and straightedge if and only if its sine (or equivalently cosine) can be expressed by a combination of arithmetic operations and square roots applied to integers.
 Additionally, an angle that is a rational multiple of $\pi$ radians is constructible if and only if, when it is expressed as $a\pi/b$ radians, where a and b are relatively prime integers, the prime factorization of the denominator, b, is the product of some power of two and any number of distinct Fermat primes (a Fermat prime is a prime number one greater than a power of two).

 Thus, for example, $2\pi/15 = 24^\circ$ is a constructible angle because 15 is the product of the Fermat primes 3 and 5.
 Similarly $\pi/12 = 15^\circ$ is a constructible angle because 12 is a power of two (4) times a Fermat prime (3).
 But $\pi/9 = 20^\circ$ is not a constructible angle, since $9 = 3 \cdot 3$ is not the product of distinct Fermat primes as it contains 3 as a factor twice, and neither is $\pi/7 \approx 25.714^\circ$, since 7 is not a Fermat prime.

 It results from the above characterisation that an angle of an integer number of degrees is constructible if and only if this number of degrees is a multiple of 3.